 I work with tactile objects that then become interactive elements, creating a sense of concurrent realities, and of actions having forms.
 The viewer’s movements and noise creates a physical forms throughout many of my installations.

-“FAR AWAY: INSTALLATION” creates two actions simultaneously.
 When approached, a wall sized projection of volcanos in Nicaragua begin to disintegrate.
 Your movements in front of the volcano will also, at the same time, create multitudes of drawings and video imagery on the opposite side of the room.
-This imagery is inspired by the poem “The Drowned Horse” by Pablo Antonio Cuandra, which warned of imperialist threat.
+This imagery (drawings, paintings, film) are inspired by the poem “The Drowned Horse” by Pablo Antonio Cuandra, which warned of imperialist threat.
 The imagery is also in physical form on the third wall of the space.

-“Far Away” is a multi-platform ( film, web, fine art, interactive installations) project on poetry in Nicaragua.
+“Far Away” is a multi-platform ( documentary shorts, fine art, interactive installations) project on poetry in Nicaragua.
 Participants include previous Vice President (and 2017 César Award winner) Sergio Ramirez.
-BACKGROUND I am of Nicaraguan descent and I conceived of “far away“ when first visiting relatives there in Nov.
-2013 and again in Nov.
-2015.
-I return to Nicaragua in February 2018 Accepted for artist residency with La Escuelita Nicaragua All proceeds go to La Esperanza Granada Donations are tax deductible. about LA ESPERANZA GRANADA
+BACKGROUND I am of Nicaraguan descent and began filming in Nicaragua during visits in Nov.
+2013 and November 2015.
+I return to Nicaragua in February 2018 to complete filming and showing work with the Granada Poetry Festival.

 Many of my projection are made using my original software “APE” ( co-created with programmer Thomas Martinez)

 Error!
 You must specify a value for the Video ID, Width, Height and Anchor parameters to use this shortcode!